|

 1994 Oct;63(2):239-49

-Time requirements of psychological testing:
+Time requirements of psychological

-a survey of practitioners.
+testing: a survey of practitioners.

 Ball JD, Archer RP, Imhof EA.

-Department of Psychiatry, Eastern Virginia Medical
+Department of Psychiatry, Eastern Virginia

-School, Virginia Beach 23462.
+Medical School, Virginia Beach 23462.

-Surveys regarding practitioner perceptions of
+Surveys regarding practitioner perceptions

-time requirements for psychological testing
+of time requirements for psychological

-psychologists.
-There were 228 (36%) returns
+clinical psychologists.
+There were 228 (36%)

-from 630 mailings actually received.
-On the
+returns from 630 mailings actually received.

-basis of 151 usable returns from respondents
+On the basis of 151 usable returns from

-who conduct psychological testing services,
+respondents who conduct psychological

-data are presented separately for time requirements
+separately for time requirements associated

-associated with administering, scoring, and
+with administering, scoring, and

-interpreting the 24 most commonly used tests.
+interpreting the 24 most commonly used

-Data are also presented regarding the composition
+tests.
+Data are also presented regarding the

-of typical test batteries and practitioner usage
+composition of typical test batteries and

-of technician and/or computer assistance in
+computer assistance in psychological

-psychological testing.
-The implications of these
+testing.
+The implications of these data for

-data for research and practice are discussed.
+research and practice are discussed.

 PMID: 7965569 [PubMed - indexed for MEDLINE]